 You should always assume that some hard-working youngster is looking to take on your job.
 By thinking this way you will avoid hitting the plateau.
 It will keep you on your toes and motivate to continuously improve and develop new skills.

-Step outside your company and search for interesting opportunities to gain visibility within your industry, which will
+Step outside your company and search for interesting opportunities to gain visibility within your industry, which will challenge you even further.

 Find a hobby.

 You work smart (not hard), but even you sometimes can get overwhelmed or stressed.
 That’s where your hobby falls into, as it will help you relax, gather your thoughts and allow you to step away from any tedious job.
-You’re not
+You’re not productive, when you’re tired.

 A hobby is also a great conversation piece, where you can show your passion for subjects non-work related.